thisisbalu/exception-decoded/_posts/spring/2023-10-22-spring-transactionsystemambiguousexception.md

 In this code, the `@Qualifier` annotation helps Spring decide which transaction manager to utilize when a method marked `@Transactional` is called.

----

 ## Conclusion

 Understanding exceptions is an invaluable part of programming. `TransactionSystemAmbiguousException` is prevalent among developers using the Spring Framework and can disrupt your workflow if not prudently handled.
 This guide offers an in-depth understanding and provides practical solutions to fix these issues efficiently.

-Szczepan, A. (2021).
-"Focus on Spring Framework: `TransactionSystemAmbiguousException`".
-Retrieved from [https://programmerfriend.com/](https://programmerfriend.com/)

----

 This content is not just crafted to help you in dealing with `TransactionSystemAmbiguousException` but to prep you in comprehending complex programming issues for an enhanced spring application coding experience.
 Implementing these best practices will surely make your coding journey painless and fruitful.

 Happy coding!

----

 ### References